UK mobile firm EE to sponsor Wembley Stadium-source

 "It's no secret that we've been in the market for a lead partner but throughout we've maintained that no naming rights are available and this point remains," he said on Friday.

-The Daily Telegraph newspaper said in September the FA wanted around 8 million pounds a year for the main sponsorship rights.
+The Daily Telegraph newspaper said in September the FA wanted around 8 million pounds ($13 million) a year for the main sponsorship rights.

 EE declined to comment.